joshbegley/nyt-latest/README.md

 `Your 2020 Guide to a Sweet, Spooky and Safe Halloween`\
 https://nytimes.com/paidpost/national-confectioners-association/halloween-tips-tricks-and-treats.html?searchResultPosition=2

-**How one district reopened its classrooms**\
+**How One District Reopened its Classrooms**\
 `Most lower-income students are learning online.
-But in Cajon Valley, Calif. they’re back in school.
+But in Cajon Valley, Calif., they’re back in school.
 Here’s how they did it.`\
 https://nytimes.com/2020/09/21/us/cajon-valley-school-reopening.html?searchResultPosition=3

 **Ellen DeGeneres Returns to Her Talk Show With an Apology**\